saakethtypes/Greenhouses-DB/README.md

  - `Execute create_users.sql`
  - `Execute create_tables.sql`
+ -
-All roles and user accounts created along with tables
+All roles and user accounts created along with tables , relationship constraints & custom buisiness contstraints.

 ## Data Creation
 As a project admin they setup the Greenhouses & Plant Beds.
 3 - Stay logged in as project admin to insert admin related data.